mehulagg/gitlab/doc/user/project/merge_requests/test_coverage_visualization.md

 of times the line was checked by tests.

 NOTE:
-There is currently a limit of 100 `<source>` nodes for Cobertura format XML files.
-If your Cobertura report exceeds 100 nodes, there maybe mismatches or no matches in the Merge Request diff view.
+A limit of 100 `<source>` nodes for Cobertura format XML files applies.
+If your Cobertura report exceeds 100 nodes, there can be mismatches or no matches in the Merge Request diff view.

 ### Automatic class path correction